ryanatkn/gro/src/docs/slop/filer.md

 // Now imports like `import {x} from '$lib/util'` are resolved correctly
 ```

+### tombstone cache

+Deleted disknodes are preserved in a tombstone cache for a limited time:

+- Allows recovery if files are quickly recreated
+- Preserves metadata for recently deleted files
+- FIFO eviction when limit exceeded (configurable via `tombstone_limit`)
+- Can be retrieved via `get_by_id()` but not `get_disknode()`

 ## performance

 - **initial scan**: O(n) where n = number of files